CrispyDrone/update-repos/README.md

   ```

 ## In the pipeline
+1. Automatic stash handling in case there are uncommited changes preventing a checkout
+2. Cross platform support
-+ Support for parallel processing
+3. Support for parallel processing
-+ Improved command line experience with flags etc
+4. Improved command line experience with flags etc
-+ Support for multiple origins (only content fetching, not merging...?)
+5. Support for multiple origins (only content fetching, not merging...?)
+6. Investigate partial, shallow fetching,...